-Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to
+Your loved one is going to go through a lot of changes and self discovery, and so will you.
+You will find that the person you thought

-Your loved one is changing, and as they reveal themselves to you for the first time, you are finally getting the "whole story" about
+changing, but they are also REVEALING their true self to you for the first time.
+You are finally getting the "whole story" about who

-who they are.
-The hard part of this is that you may or may not like the person you begin to learn about.
-It will take time to get to
+they are.
+You may or may not like the person you begin to learn about.
+Try to get to know him or her for the person they really are,

-your loved one having a disease or condition that will affect the whole family.
+of your loved one having a disease or condition that will affect the whole family.
 You will long to go back to a "normal" life.
 But

 "normal" for you, means "death" to your transgendered loved one.
+Please give yourself time to digest all that is happening to you and

 Terms